Statistical Effort Modelling of Game Resource Localisation Attacks: Instantiation and Experimental Evaluation

 \subsubsection{Greedy Targeted Attack Strategies on Unobfuscated Games}

 The top row of Figure~\ref{fig:base_obfuscation_results} (charts (a)–-(f)) presents results for six targeted pruning logics applied in a greedy strategy to an unobfuscated version of SuperTux.
-All six logics achieve a 100\
+All six logics achieve a 100\% success rate (\ie recall), as indicated by the red line, once a sufficient number of dumps is available: they prune the search space without excluding the targeted location.
+The base and $\xor$ logics are the \emph{most effective}, reducing candidates to two locations, which is the minimum achievable because the value is duplicated in memory for on-screen display.
+The $+$, $+\xor$, and $\xor+$ logics yield four candidates: the correct location, the location storing the number of coins in the current level (Section~\ref{sec:games}), and an additional spurious value that happened to evolve similarly in the observed dumps.

 The base logic is also the \emph{most efficient}, reaching its optimal result with only 2 dumps, whereas the other logics require at least 4.

 The bottom row of Figure~\ref{fig:base_obfuscation_results} shows analogous results for AssaultCube.
 Although absolute numbers differ, the same trends appear.
 In particular, both the $+\xor$ and $\xor+$ logics identify not only the bullet count but also the location tracking the number of fired shots, which evolves with the opposite stride of $-1$.